-In the treaty Bo 86/299 which sets the boundaries of the kingdom of Tarhuntassa, a city that borders the sea is called Hawaliya.
+During the last centuries of the Bronze Age, in the Hittites tablets found in Hattusa, the Treaty Bo 86/299 which sets the boundaries of the kingdom of Tarhuntassa, a town that borders the sea is called Hawaliya.

-The present city of Alanya, in the middle of the southern coast of Anatolia, on a peninsula formerly known "Alaiye" or "Alaya", is the most likely site.
+The modern Alanya, in the middle of the southern coast of Anatolia, on a peninsula formerly known "Alaiye" or "Alaya", is the most likely site.

 My notes of veracity :